 "Not really."
 Logan choked on a laugh.
 "And you wonder why you've never met any of his friends before?"
-I glared over at him.
+I glared at him.
 "Had you called, or otherwise told me you were coming, I'd have left lunch free.
 But I have plans.
 With Elena.
 I'm buying her lunch to celebrate her continued employment."
-"I thought you said I was buying lunch," she said.
+"I thought I had to buy lunch," she said.

 "I was kidding."
-"Good," Logan said.
-"Cause you'd put the poor girl in hock.
-She'd need a second job to pay for it.
+"Good," Logan said. "'Cause you'd put the poor girl in hock.
 Have you seen how much he eats?"
 Elena grinned.
 "I have.
-Which is why I planned to take him to McDonald's."
+Which is why I'd planned to take him to McDonald's."
 "Well, consider yourself saved from that fate, 'cause I'm buying," Logan said.
 "You're the townie, Elena, so you pick the place.
 Someplace good.
 My mom sent me a check this week, which is how I could afford the gas money to get up here.
-Every few months she surfaces from her stupor, remembers she has a son, and sends guilt money, which I promptly blow on the most frivolous, unnecessary expenses I can find.
+Every few months she remembers she has a son, and sends guilt money, which I promptly blow on the most frivolous, unnecessary expenses I can find.
 That way, neither of us feels guilty about it."
 Elena laughed.
 I shook my head.
 I never knew how Logan did that, tossing out the most private tidbits of his life as if they were nothing more intimate than his name or phone number.
 "Shall we go?" he said, grabbing Elena's empty coffee cup.
 "What time's your class?"
 "One-thirty."
-"Lots of time then.
+"Lots of time, then.
 Is it journalism?"
 She nodded.
 "Advanced interviewing techniques."
 "Oooh, could use some of those in my pre-law course.
 I'll sit in on it with you."
 "You can't do that," I said.
 "It's against the rules."
 Both Logan and Elena laughed.